Turn off the main strip to explore Oakdale’s historic downtown.

 But you have to get off the beaten path to discover Oakdale’s western heritage.
 If you just drive down the town’s main strip, you’ll find the usual parade of national chains, including a drive-through Starbucks, along with local businesses like a roadside booth offering custom wood carving “while you wait.”

-Turn off on West F Street/Hwy.
-108, and you'll find the heart of Oakdale.
+Turn right on East F Street, and you'll find the heart of Oakdale.
 Discover Oakdale’s true cowboy culture, which kicked off in 1871, in its historic downtown.
 There are even three blocks of antique shops on 1st, 2nd and 3rd avenues for those looking for vintage, one-of-a-kind finds.

 Start at the Oakdale Cowboy Museum to find out why Oakdale lays claim to the world's cowboy capital.
 This is where you can ring cowbells and pick up a branding iron and learn about the Central Valley’s ranching and rodeo traditions.
 Located at 355 East F Street, this small museum in the historic train depot is just steps away from the H—B Saloon, pronounced “H Bar B” by locals and cowboys in the know.
 With leather booths, cowboy memorabilia covering the walls and strong drinks, it’s no wonder American Cowboy magazine named this saloon on its “Best Cowboy Bars in the West" list.